algokittens/algoNFTs/README.md

 ## Further Notice
 For more information on how to setup each script look at the given examples in your `settings.yaml` or the README.md of the corresponding script.
 You'll only need to setup scripts you're going to use.

+Finally you can check validity of your `settings.yaml` with http://www.yamllint.com/.
+Note also that it's necessary to use forward slashes `/` instead of backslashes in all path configurations.